-As described in its Final Value Assessment Framework for 2017-2019, ICER will now include in its reports information on wasteful or lower-value services used in the management of patients with hemophilia that could be reduced or eliminated to create headroom in health care budgets for higher-value innovative services (for more information, see https://icer-review.org/final-vaf-2017-2019/).
-ICER encourages all stakeholders to suggest services that could be reduced or eliminated in their responses to this draft scoping document.
+As described in its Final Value Assessment Framework for 2017-2019, ICER will now include in its reports information on wasteful or lower-value services in the same clinical area that could be reduced or eliminated to create headroom in health care budgets for higher-value innovative services (for more information, see https://icer-review.org/final-vaf-2017-2019/).
+ICER encourages all stakeholders to suggest services (including treatments and mechanisms of care) currently used for people with hemophilia that could be reduced, eliminated, or made more efficient.